 Key takeaways for carbon offtake agreements

-- The increased market volatility and reduced supply, especially of high quality carbon credits, means that corporate buyers of carbon credits will need to become more sophisticated in their procurement efforts if they want to meet their net zero commitments.
+- The increased market volatility and reduced supply, especially of high quality carbon credits, means that corporate buyers of carbon credits will need to become more sophisticated in their carbon procurement efforts if they want to meet their net zero commitments.
 Some of that increased complexity will mean that they will have to engage developers a bit earlier in the carbon project development curve and consider the use of forward purchase agreements.

 - We don’t have a purely voluntary market any more.
 With the introduction of Article 6 of the Paris Agreement the host government of a country where a project is based have greater power to essentially nationalise or expropriate the carbon credits.